tytydraco/yessleep/out/Esoteric_Isotropes.md

-Warning: the following story contains themes thay may upset some people including: death of a loved one, overdose, and torture.
+Warning: the following story contains themes that may upset some people including: death of a loved one, overdose, and torture.
 Please be advised.

 Prologue